NeilWJames/simple-taxonomy-refreshed/readme.txt

 **NB.** The Export/Import functions are not compatible between plugins.
 So you need to use the file made with its version of the plugin.

 To have the Taxonomy metaboxes available in the Block Editor, ensure that "show_in_rest" has been set to true.

-(When updating the parameters, this is set as default.
-It needs to be saved though.)
+When migrating and before an update to the existing parameters, the taxonomy will treat "show_in_rest" as true.
+If not wanted, set to false.